MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage.md

 * Append `;sharedkey=`*AccountKey* to the URI, with *AccountKey* being the storage account key.
 * Append `;impersonate` to the URI.
 Kusto will use the requestor's principal identity and impersonate it to access the resource.
+Principal needs to have the appropriate RBAC role assignments to be able to perform the read/write operations, as documented [here](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-access-control). (e.g, the minimal role for read operations is the `Storage Blob Data Reader` role).
 * Append `;token=`*AadToken* to the URI, with *AadToken* being a base-64 encoded AAD access token (make sure the token is for the resource `https://storage.azure.com/`).
 * Append `;prompt` to the URI.
 Kusto will ask the user for credentials